 Convergence has witnessed only marginal shifts in the sources of investments to the financial services sector over the past six years, with development agencies comprising a growing share of public sector commitments (49% of public sector commitments in 2021-2023 vs. 44% in 2018-2020) and impact investors playing a relatively smaller role.
 In terms of financing volume, public sector investors have historically outpaced private sector investors, however private sector commitments have steadily risen since 2021.
-The balance towards public sector financing is in part a product of the maturity of the financial services sector in EMDEs, whereby private sector investors can access a sufficient pipeline of deals that meet their expected risk-adjusted returns without the need for blended finance; a "graduation" effect" where market segments have become wholly commercially viable.
+The balance towards public sector financing is in part a product of the maturity of the Figure 50: Breakdown of commitments to financial services transactions by investor class, proportion of total commitments, 2018-2023 financial services sector in EMDEs, whereby private sector investors can access a sufficient pipeline of deals that meet their expected risk-adjusted returns without the need for blended finance; a "graduation effect" where market segments have become wholly commercially viable.
 Blended deals in the sector shift towards the domain of newer or innovative niches of the market or increase in prevalence in response to specific market shortcomings or instances of macroeconomic volatility where there is a greater need for DFI/MDB money or concessional support from development agencies and donors.

-- Commercial investorDevelopment agency
+- Commercial investor

+Development agency

+DFI / MDB

-- DFI / MDBFoundation / NGO
+Foundation / NGO

 - Impact investor